 You can’t possibly imagine a reason for what just happened.

-The more you stew about a possible reason for your pain, the angrier you become.
+The more you stew about a possible reason for your pain and the phrase everything happens for a reason, the angrier you become.
 You try desperately to make sense of a situation that won’t ever make sense.
 You reach for answers but none come.

 I spent years searching for answers, trying to find reasons that would bring an end to my pain.
 I thought that if I could find the cause, I could treat the condition.
 But what I found through years of searching, experiencing and living is that often there is no reason for why tragedy has occurred.